tonarii/DashboardiSpindle/README_EN.md

 Might clean that in the future, or might not ^^

-## NEW BIG BETA UPDATE (available inside the releases part)
+## NEW BIG UPDATE

 - Now the pages " Angle", "Densité" and "Température" are showing the data from the first data recorded on your database
 - The curves charts of these pages are now zoomable, you can precisely see the data from a specific time period (You just have to "select" a zone with your mouse.
 Also a "reset" button will appear to go back to the normal view)
 - The curves charts of the "Dashboard" page only displays the data on a 24 hour time period
 - Inside the settings page "Réglages", you can now choose which iSpindel you want to show the data of.
 For instance you can name your iSpindels like this : iSpindel000 , iSpindel001, iSpindel002...
 - The option to delete the database table, now only erase the current iSpindel in use.
-You need to select it in the settings panel
-BEWARE it's still a BETA version, so please save your database before using this function
+You need to select it in the settings panel.
+Better save your database before using this function

 ## VERSION

+- V 1.1.4 (Added the new functions inside the public release)
 - V 1.1.3 BETA (Fixed few bugs, still working on some other problems)
 - V 1.1.0 BETA (Big update with new functionalities)
 - V 1.0.6 (Fixed PHP 7 compatibility issue)